Layr-Labs/eigenlayer-docs/docs/eigenlayer/security/slash-escrow.md

 pause and intervention.

 :::note
-In the protocol, the Slash Escrow exists per Strategy, and EIGEN will have a larger delay.
+In the protocol, the Slash Escrow Delay exists per Strategy, and EIGEN will have a larger delay.
 Per-Strategy configuration of the Slash Escrow delay is reserved for future protocol use, need, and compatibility.
 :::